 Looking for expert information about ADHD?
 Healthy Matters brings you a complete, practical, doctor-reviewed guide to ADHD in Hong Kong.

-Methodology: This guide is informative only, doesn’t aim to be exhaustive and is based on our independent research.
-No practitioner or clinic paid any fees or rendered any service in exchange for inclusion in this article.
+Methodology: This guide is informative only, doesn’t aim to be exhaustive and is based on our research.

 Previously known as ADD (Attention Deficit Disorder), ADHD is a behavioural disorder that causes children to be hyperactive or being unable to control their impulses which severely affects their ability to pay attention.
 This disorder might extend to their adulthood and affect the way that they live their life at home or at their school.

 Globally, ADHD is the most common mental disorder in children.
 In Hong Kong, it affects 6.4% of children with a 3 to 1 boy to girl ratio.
 The Child Assessment Service from the Department of Health in Hong Kong says that symptoms of ADHD persist on 80% of children in the teenage stage, and 65% of the children in adulthood therefore 2.5% of adults have ADHD.